We have identified a more suitable language of this document. To change language to please click here or close

 Total investment is expected to come in at around EUR 236bn, with 80% private sector investment against 20% public sector investment.
 This investment will be made through:

 Development of transmission and distribution networks.
 To achieve the PNIEC goals, the electricity system requires significant investment to integrate new renewable capacity.
-Spain has begun to pass through a new 2021-2026 plan for transmission networks aimed at facilitating an increase in installed and evacuation capacity for new renewable energy facilities.
+Spain has begun to pass through a new 2021-2026 plan for transmission networks aimed at facilitating an increase in installed and supply capacity for new renewable energy facilities.

 New auctions for innovative renewable energy facilities, technologies under development and those which contribute to the management of the grid may be called.